roblevintennis/guest-posts/articles/the-little-button-that-could.md

 - Positional CSS based on tag names and structure will not work well for the CSS Modules based techniques used here
 - Angular makes positional techniques even harder as it generates a host element representing each component view.
 This means you have these extra elements in between in your template or markup structure.
 So you'll need to work around this.
-- Copying styles across workspace packages is a bit of an anti-pattern.
+- Copying styles across workspace packages is a bit of an anti-pattern to some folks.
 I justify this with the benefits outweigh the costs; and also, when I think about how monorepos are using symlinks, and “not-so-failproof” hoisting, and all the other magics of the coding world I don't feel so bad here.
 - Of course you’ll have to subscribe to the decoupled techniques used here so no CSS-in-JS

 I believe that all approaches to software development have their pros and cons and you have to weigh costs vs. benefits and ultimately use your own discretion to decide if this approach to sharing a single CSS file across frameworks works for you.
 There are certainly other ways you could do this (e.g. you could use `littlebuttons-css` as an npm package dependency and go that route as well)

 Conclusion